Percolation of worms: Doubling the of good input packages by fattening

 The conditional law of $\overline{ \Sigma }[y,y']$ given $\Falg$ is the same as the conditional law of $\sum_{i \in I} f_{y,y'}(w_i)$ given $\Falg$, where $\sum_{i \in I} \delta_{w_i} \sim \mathcal{P}_v$ is independent of $\Falg$, thus we can use \eqref{eq:one_worm_ppp_expectation_formula} to obtain

 From this, the upper bound \eqref{eq:upper:cond_exp_multi_restrict_measure_total} follows by \eqref{capa_H_y_uuper_c_star}. \end{proof}

-{\bf Acknowledgements:} We thank Art\"em Sapozhnikov for drawing our attention to the paper \cite{Gouere2008}.
+{\bf Acknowledgements:} We thank Art\"em Sapozhnikov for drawing our attention to the papers \cite{Chang2021,Gouere2008} and for useful discussions about the similarities and differences between loops and worms.
 We also thank Aernout van Enter, Olof Elias and Caio Alves for useful discussions.
 The work of B.~R\'ath was partially supported by grant NKFI-FK-123962 of NKFI (National Research, Development and Innovation Office), the Bolyai Research Scholarship of the Hungarian Academy of Sciences, the \'UNKP-20-5-BME-5 New National Excellence Program of the Ministry for Innovation and Technology, and the ERC Synergy under Grant No. 810115 - DYNASNET.
 The work of S.~Rokob was partially supported by the ERC Consolidator Grant 772466 ``NOISE''.